No Match Found

 Where we need to process personal data to provide our services, we ask our clients to provide the necessary information to other data subjects concerned, such as family members, regarding its use.

-Given the diversity of the services we provide to personal clients, we process many categories of personal data, including as appropriate for the services we are providing:
+Given the diversity of the services we provide to personal clients (click here for information on our services), we process many categories of personal data, including as appropriate for the services we are providing:

-For certain services or activities, and when required by law or with an individual's consent, we may also collect special categories of personal data.
+For certain services or activities, and when permitted by law (e.g. under a public interest condition) or with an individual's consent, we may also collect special categories of personal data.
 Examples of special categories include race or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; physical or mental health; genetic data; biometric data; sexual life or sexual orientation; and, criminal records.

 Generally, we collect personal data from our clients or from a third party acting on the instructions of the relevant client.